 Whether formulating marketing strategy or designing the next award-winning piece of collateral, members of the Office of Marketing & Communications bring to the table abundant work experience and years of education from some of the top universities in America and abroad.

-Callie Ewing graduated from UD with a bachelor's degree in English in 2003.
+Callie Ewing graduated from UD with a Bachelor of Arts in English in 2003.
 After holding various proofreading and editing positions, as well as coordinating and teaching after-school and summer creative writing programs, she returned to UD in 2013 to edit and write marketing copy, news stories and the alumni magazine, among other things.
 She has three precocious children, one precocious husband, and four pets, and she someday hopes to publish a sprawling work of fiction.
 She is also currently pursuing a Master of Humanities in the Braniff Graduate School.

-Ken Starzer graduated from the University of Texas at Dallas with a Masters of Fine Arts in arts and technology in 2009.
+Ken Starzer graduated from the University of Texas at Dallas with a Masters of Fine Arts in Arts and Technology in 2009.
 He joined the Office of Marketing and Communications in April 2016 as the web manager.
 He previously served at UD as the online marketing and communications specialist.
 His main responsibilities include website development and content curation for udallas.edu, administration and training for the university’s content management system, and assisting in facilitating the university’s online communication strategy.
 Ken is also a lecturer at the University of Texas at Dallas in the school of Arts, Technology & Emerging Communication.
 In his spare time, he likes to cook, go camping with his wife Laura, and mess around with photography.